Escape Games: The Boredom-Crushing Classroom Tech Your Students NEED.

 You can write your clues on index cards or print them out (you can buy perforated “postcard” paper at most office supply stores) and laminate them.
 Or you can get really creative and make “clue props” from thrift-store buys or various types of printed paper (distressed parchment, vintage newsprint, graph paper, etc.).

 Set up your game so students must answer the questions or solve the problems on each card in order to move on to the next step.
-You can add to the fun by locking clues in padlocked boxes, hiding them in books, or requiring students to decode them using cipher keys.
+You can add to the fun by locking clues in padlocked boxes, hiding them in books, or requiring students to decode them using cipher keys. using digital locks like this, or even just a traditional key and a locked door.

 The more closely you can align these challenges to your subject matter and narrative, the more satisfying the overall game will be, but any multi-step puzzles that require teamwork and communication to solve will give students opportunities to practice valuable skills.